jinuew/jinuew.github.io/_portfolio/project3.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Entertainment, Experience Map
+  title: Entertainment & Experience Map
-  subtitle: 설명
+  subtitle: the distribution of entertainment & experience attractions
   thumbnail: assets/img/team/지도.jpg

 #what displays when the item is clicked:
-title:  Entertainment, Experience Map
+title: Entertainment & Experience Map
-subtitle: the distribution of tourist attractions
+subtitle: the distribution of entertainment & experience attractions
 image: assets/img/team/지도.jpg
 alt: image alt text